2022-2023 Student Parking Permit Application Procedures

 In order to apply for a student parking permit, you must have a valid driver's license (not a learner's permit) AND must be a junior or senior.
 You must also have a minimum of a 2.0 GPA and must not be on the school debt-list.

-- Student parking applications, including the required documents, must be submitted this year online via Family ID
+- Student parking applications, including the required documents, must be submitted online via the following Google Form link

 - Applications will be accepted from juniors/seniors and who meet the eligibility criteria related to grades, attendance, and discipline and who can demonstrate a need to drive.
 For example zero period, late entry/early release, college, sport/organization, activities, etc. 9th, and 10th graders will not be issued parking permits.
 11th graders will only be issued permits if there is enough parking available after 12th graders have been issued permits.

 - Parking Permit Fee will be $75.00.
 Do not submit the Parking Permit Fee with the application.
 Fees will be collected after you attend a Safe School Driving Presentation (date and times to be determined at a later date, closer to when school starts)